Akron Children's Logo

 How Can Parents Help?

-Ask your doctor, nurse practitioner, physician assistant, or a dietitian how much vitamin D your child needs and the best way to get it.
+Ask your health care provider how much vitamin D your child needs and the best way to get it.

 Protect your child's skin with sunscreen, clothing, and shade.
-Besides foods and supplements, people get vitamin D from sun exposure.
-But too much sun exposure raises kids’ risk for skin cancer later in life.
-So protect skin to prevent skin cancer and early aging.
+While kids get vitamin D from sun exposure, too much can raises their risk for skin cancer later in life.
+Be sure to protect their skin when outdoors to prevent this and other problems.

 3. Encourage Kids to Exercise